Healthy Homes Assessment Pukerua Bay

 Pukerua Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Pukerua Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Pukerua Bay and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standards that apply or will apply during the tenancy of the rental property.
+• Property managers and landlords must keep records of their the conformance to all Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

 Starting 1 July 2021

-• Private landlords and property managers are required to make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied lease.
+• Property managers and private landlords have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes